ThomasHepworth/th-cheat-sheet/renv-notes.md

 # and critically, you also need to update the packages you install
 renv::restore() # takes whatever you've installed and puts them in renv.lock

-# and also copy someone else's updates
+# to copy someone else's updates
 renv::snapshot() # copy the installed list of packages
 ```